Bayesian Variational Inference for Mixed Data Mixture Models: Variational Inference

 After updating $q(\mu, \Lambda, \psi, \pi)$, we use its newly updated distribution to in turn update $q(z)$, which can be shown to take the form:

 where

-The exact forms of each of the expectations inside $\rho_{ik}$ can be found in the supplement. \Cref{alg:ourCAVI} summarises the CAVI updates for all the parameters.
+The exact forms of each of the expectations inside $\rho_{ik}$ can be found in the supplement, and we also define the responsibilites $r_{ik}=\frac{\rho_{ik}}{\sum_{j=1}^{K} \rho_{ij} }$. \Cref{alg:ourCAVI} summarises the CAVI updates for all the parameters.
 Details including the full derivation for each update and the exact forms of the ELBO is reserved for the supplement.